 Product feature adoption

-Sending a CSAT survey after the release of any product update gives you insights on how well are your customers adopting the new features and if they are liking it.
+Sending a CSAT survey after the release of any product update gives you insights into how well are your customers adopting the new features and if they are liking them.
 You can do this using an in-app survey only after the user has tried the feature.